Deveshq/QC-with-qiskit/Open Quantum System Sim/readme.md

-Simulation of open quantum systems IBMQ using Qiskit.
+Simulation of open quantum systems on IBMQ using Qiskit.